Research in Child Care and Early Learning

 Featured Report

+Our annual report examines the state of child care for the year ending June 2022.
 In particular, we look at the effect of the pandemic on child care slots within Cook County regions, the affordability of care, and trends related to some of the hardest-to-find care – including infant care and care during non-traditional hours.

 Researching Family, Friend, and Neighbor (FFN) Child Care in Illinois